 Leaving wheelie-bins on the pavement

-It is apparently illegal to leave wheelie bins permanently on the pavement under (Environmental Protection Act 1990 section 46(1)).
+It is apparently illegal to leave wheelie bins permanently on the pavment under (Environmental Protection Act 1990 section 46(1)).
 However, the wording of the relevant section seems unclear to me.
 What is clear is that council have authority to fine people or confiscate bins from people who leave their bins out permanently.

 Heavy good vehicles – additional restrictions

-Heavy goods vehicles (ie, goods vehicles with a gross weight of over 7.5 tonnes) are banned from parking on the footway or verge by the Road Traffic Act 1988 (Section 19 and 20) except for unloading in situations where the vehicle is not creating a danger and not creating an obstruction and is at no time left unattended.
+Heavy goods vehicles (ie, goods vehicles with a gross weight of over 7.5 tonnes) are banned from parking on the pavement or verge by the Road Traffic Act 1988 (Section 19 and 20) except for unloading in situations where the vehicle is not creating a danger and not creating an obstruction and is at no time left unattended.
 There only exceptions are to save a life and other similar but unlikely situations.
 I have yet to discover how one knows if a particular HGV (which include all vehicles over 3.5 tonnes and all have the letters HGV on their tax disks) is over 7.5 tonnes.

 Night time – additional restrictions